 The rest of this chapter describes steps 1 to 4 in detail.
-For deployment details, see "Deploying Artix J2EE Connector" on page 69.
+For deployment details, see "Deploying Artix J2EE Connector" on page 63.

-The Artix J2EE Connector is provided with a Java JAX-RPC style interface that represents the Web service and the location of a WSDL file that describes the Web service.
-The getConnection() operation on the Artix J2EE Connector connection factory, returns a proxy that implements the Java JAX-RPC interface.
+How it works The Artix J2EE Connector is provided with a Java JAX-RPC style interface that represents the Web service and the location of a WSDL file that describes the Web service.
+The getConnection () operation on the Artix J2EE Connector connection factory, returns a proxy that implements the Java JAX-RPC interface.
 When the application invokes an operation on the returned proxy, the Artix J2EE Connector uses the information in the corresponding WSDL file to determine the appropriate binding information for the Web service.
 The binding information describes the low-level details around access to the Web service, the protocol address and wire format.
 Typically this is SOAP over HTTP, but it can be fixed format over JMS, CDR over IIOP, or any one of the many transports that Artix supports.
 The Artix J2EE Connector uses Artix to invoke on the Web service using the appropriate binding.

-In addition, the proxy supports a close() operation.
+In addition, the proxy supports a close () operation.
 This is used when the application is finished with the Web service.
-The close() operation returns the proxy to the application server's connection pool so it can be reused by other components.
+The close () operation returns the proxy to the application server's connection pool so it can be reused by other components.
+Demo The examples used in this chapter are taken from the J2EE Hello World demo, which can be found in: ArtixInstallDir/cxx java/samples/j2ee/hello world soap http